myhanguyen87/EV-charging-Denison/README.md

 However, please be aware that any external analyses and contributions will not be merged into our code files or change our project documents.
 This distinction helps maintain the integrity of the project while allowing you to explore and build upon the data.

+Our practice respects our clients' discretion in sharing our analysis and findings with the public.
+If you have any additional inquiries, please don't hesitate to reach out to us via our email address or through the Denison Sustainability Department.

-We appreciate your support and thank you for your understanding To collaborate with our team, please follow these general steps:
+We appreciate your support and thank you for your understanding

-1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/YourFeature)
-3. Commit your Changes (git commit -m 'Add some YourFeature')
-4. Push to the Branch (git push origin feature/YourFeature)
-5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Credits
+## Acknowledgement
 We would like to express our gratitude to the following individuals and organizations for their invaluable contributions and support throughout this project:

 **Consultants:**